chikamichi/vim/README.md

 endif
 ```

 One can now map directions with modifiers.
-For instance, you may want Alt+Left/Right to navigate through your opened tabs (Alt is Meta under Ubuntu):
+For instance, you may want Alt+Left/Right to navigate through your opened tabs (Alt is Meta under most Linux distributions):

 ``` viml
 " Go to the previous tab.